grumpyp/blogging-with-ai/README.md

 Change the config.ini to your needs and play around with it.
 Feel free to change the `promots and templates` and show your results in case they are good.

+## Setup for non technical people

+### Installing Python and Required Libraries:

+Download the latest version of Python from the official website (https://www.python.org/downloads/).
+Install Python by following the on-screen instructions.
+Open a Command Prompt or Terminal window.
+Navigate to the directory where you have the `requirements.txt` file of the project.
+Type the following command to install the required libraries: `pip install -r requirements.txt` Wait for the libraries to be installed.

+### Installing Docker or using the Script for your deployed WordPress system:

+Download the latest version of Docker from the official website (https://www.docker.com/products/docker-desktop).
+Install Docker by following the on-screen instructions.
+Open a Command Prompt or Terminal window.
+Navigate to the directory where you have the `docker-compose.yml` file of the project.
+Type the following command to install the required libraries: `docker-compose up -d` Wait for the libraries to be installed.

+* In case you want to use it with your production wordpress version, just change the config.ini

+-> From there on follow the steps above (`.htaacess file plugins,..` and finally running the tool from your CLI)